ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **recipeTasteByIDImage**
 > any recipeTasteByIDImage()

-Get a recipe's taste as an image.
+Get a recipe\'s taste as an image.
 The tastes supported are sweet, salty, sour, bitter, savory, and fatty.

 ### Example